 Mayes Creek Basin is in the Eastern part of Williamson County.
 It is comprised of approximately 10,000 acres.
 It contains mostly homes with lots of open space.
 That is in danger of changing!
 The Mayes Creek Basin is in the City of Franklin's Urban Growth Boundary (UGB).
 Because of this, the guidelines for developing property within the UGB are different than what the guidelines are for property out of the UGB but still within Williamson County.
 That being said, the City of Franklin passed a resolution requesting a change to Envision Franklin and is asking the Planning Commission to vote on the change which will take 600 acres of land that is on Highway 96 East and change its designation from Developmental Reserve to Village Green.
 This means that instead of areas along the fringes of the Franklin UGB, that are characterized by agricultural uses, and single-family residential uses on significant acreage, it will have Townhomes, Duplexes, Multi-Family, Single-Family and Commercial development.
 THIS IS TOTALLY UNACCEPTABLE to the residents that reside in the Mayes Creek Basin area.

-IMPORTANT MEETING - TUESDAY, SEPTEMBER 9 AT 4:30 PM & 7 PM at the Williamson Cty Adm Bldg., 1320 W Main Street
+IMPORTANT MEETING - ARNO VILLAGE -TUESDAY, November 11 AT 5 PM at the Williamson Cty Adm Bldg., 1320 W Main Street

 Hillview Lane and Coleman Road